 Ms. Rappaport is an award-winning author of forty-eight fiction and non-fiction books that celebrate multiculturalism, the retelling of folktales and myths, history, the lives of world leaders and the stories of those she calls ‘not-yet-celebrated.’

 We are grateful to the Windward Parents Association for its commitment to enhancing the education of our students in sponsoring Ms. Rappaport's visit.

-On Tuesday, March 14, 2017, award-winning author Doreen Rappaport will visit Windward Manhattan to present to students in grades 2-7.
+On Thursday, March 16, 2017, award-winning author Doreen Rappaport visited Windward Manhattan to present to students in grades 2-7.

 Ms. Rappaport's books have received critical acclaim and awards for her unique ability to combine historical facts with intimate storytelling, and for finding ‘new ways to present the lives of well-known heroes‚’ like Martin Luther King, Jr., John F. Kennedy, Eleanor Roosevelt, Helen Keller and the Statue of Liberty.

-Ms. Rappaport's visit is provided through the generosity of the Windward Parents Association.
+Ms. Rappaport's visit was provided through the generosity of the Windward Parents Association.